Rules for importing cars with Ukrainian license plates to Turkey

 By the way, how to get a residence permit, we wrote in the article.

 📍 Important: is it possible to enter Turkey with foreign plates, leave the country and then re-enter without hindrance?
-Unfortunately, no. If you leave Turkey by car, all your previous permits are revoked and you will be able to enter again only after 185 days according to the standard rule.
+Unfortunately, no. If you leave Turkey by car, all your previous permits are revoked and you will be able to enter again only provided you were absent from Turkey for 185 days for the last year at the moment of entry according to the standard rule.
 Therefore, you are allowed to leave Turkey without hindrance only without a car.
 Moreover, during your absence in Turkey, no one can use your car.
 You will also be obliged to leave the car under the supervision of the customs service: at least one day before departure you must inform the customs service about the address of the car park during your absence.
 Ignoring this rule can lead to serious fines.

 In general, violating any of these rules is punishable by fines, so we advise you to comply with them - the Turkish authorities are closely monitoring the offenses, and the easing, as it is now in the EU, for Ukrainians will not work.